Diane Neal: Podcast

 On January 14, 2022, Neal announced that she would be the host of a new comedy and talk podcast named "Hear Say with Diane Neal".
 The podcast is intended to "amuse and enlighten".

 Personal life

 On July 9, 2005, Neal married Irish former model and engineer Marcus O. Fitzgerald in a ceremony in the Dominican Republic.
 Neal and Fitzgerald divorced in 2014.

 Neal was later involved in a relationship with magician JB Benn.
 It ended acrimoniously, and in November 2019, Neal became the plaintiff in a lawsuit in which she made allegations against Benn including fraud and identity theft, and she claimed Benn had subjected her to physical and sexual abuse.

 In 2013, Neal was involved in a car crash which fractured her spine.
 In announcing her 2018 Congressional candidacy, Neal indicated that the long recuperation from her injuries had caused her to place her acting career on hold.

-In 2023, after experiencing antisemitism in the US, Neal moved to Israel and became an Israeli citizen.
+In 2023, Neal moved to Israel and became an Israeli citizen.